LoginRadius/engineering-portal/content/growth/why-should-implement-social-login-authentication/index.md

 -   The [Apple Sign-in](https://www.loginradius.com/sign-in-with-apple/) is a different story altogether as users will be granting access to their Apple IDs.
 To increase the authentication security, users will have to carry out two-factor authentication with each login.

 Therefore, depending on what information a developer would like to access, they will have to choose a social network provider accordingly.

+## Why Should You Add Social Login to Your Applications?

+* **Competitive Advantage**: Social login should be the default for startups today, offering a significant competitive edge.
+Users can access your site without the need for a lengthy registration process.

+* **Convenience for Users**: Prioritize user convenience by allowing them to log in with their existing social media accounts.
+This eliminates the need for users to remember multiple passwords or create new accounts.

+* **Efficient User Management**: Social login streamlines user management, creating a single sign-on solution.
+Users can sign up for various applications without repeatedly inputting their credentials.

+* **Cost-Effective Implementation**: Implementing social login is cost-effective for developers, as many social media platforms offer free APIs for integration.

+* **Enhanced Engagement**: With user permission, developers can tailor experiences based on users' social media profiles, leading to increased user engagement.

 Also Read:  [Implementing Social Authentication Solution with LoginRadius](https://www.loginradius.com/blog/identity/social-authentication/)

 ## The Advantages of Social Logins as an Authentication Solution

-To determine if implementing social login authentication is worth it, it will help to outline what benefits it offers.
+To determine if implementing social authentication is worth it, it will help to outline what benefits it offers.
 This CIAM authentication solution has a range of benefits for both users and developers alike.
 For developers, social login provides the following advantages:

 -   Improve User Management